 Swipe Ideas from Trivia Podcasts

 Get enough inspiration to develop thousands of trivia questions by listening to fun-fact podcasts or even old trivia rounds and tournaments.
-Last Call trivia’s list of trivia podcast options will get you started.
+This list of trivia podcast options will get you started.

 Join Quizmaster’s pub quiz trivia every Tuesday and Thursday night, and really make it an event by downloading and distributing their answer sheet pdf to your guests.
 You can tally everyone’s scores and name a winner from your group.

 You and your friends will love Quizmaster’s themes, including Lord of the Rings, Friends, and 90s Movies and Music.

 Get an authentic Jeopardy experience during your trivia night with an app featuring real Jeopardy clues.
 The World Tour app even lets you challenge guests to a friendly competition.
 (Not to mention the app makes it easy to get a virtual trivia night up and running in seconds.)